AlexJeter17/MonoGameStarShooter/Docs/Articles/6_Part 6 Bullets and Shooting.md

     }
 }
 ```
+> Same error will occur that happened with player, it will be fixed in the next few steps.

 The variable BulletSpeed will control how fast the bullet will travel.
 We set it to 8 but you can set this number to fit your needs